 While acne is very common, cystic acne is relatively uncommon and more severe.
-The main factors behind cystic acne are the hormonal changes in puberty, but it can occur in older individuals, too.
+The main factors behind cystic acne are the hormonal changes in puberty, but they can occur in older individuals, too.

-I was one of the lucky ones suffering with cystic acne from 14 until I was 26.
+I was one of the lucky ones suffering from cystic acne from 14 until I was 26.

 The truth is if you have acne, everyone wants to sell you a cure and you’ll probably buy it because who doesn’t want to get rid of it, am I right?